 |Married Filing Jointly or|

 Effective Tax Rate

-Due to the large number of tax breaks, deductions, credits, and exemptions, the very rich can find ways to reduce their taxable income, and thereby reduce their effective tax rate.
-Additionally, the very rich can also afford to pay accountants to find and take advantage of all of these opportunities and loopholes—which means that middle and lower income tax payers either need to become accountant-level experts in the tax code, or resign themselves to paying more to just to get done with filing.
+Due to a large number of tax breaks, deductions, credits, and exemptions, the very rich can find ways to reduce their taxable income, and thereby reduce their effective tax rate.
+Additionally, the very rich can also afford to pay accountants to find and take advantage of all of these opportunities and loopholes—which means that middle and lower-income taxpayers either need to become accountant-level experts in the tax code, or resign themselves to paying more to just to get done with filing.

 Taxes and Fairness